A City on a Hill

 Columbus Before the QueenEmanuel Leutze (1843)

 With overland trade inconvenienced, the great powers of Western Europe resolved to find alternative means of tapping the riches of the Orient.
 The Portuguese went south, around the horn of Africa, earning their fortunes in gold, ivory and slaves as they did so.
 The venture Columbus hawked around the royal courts of Europe was more reckless: go west.
-Too reckless for the Portuguese, Genoese, Venetians and English, all of whom dismissed his petitions for royal sponsorship.
+Too reckless for the Portuguese, the Genoese, the Venetians and the English, all of whom dismissed his petitions for royal sponsorship.
 The Spanish court too determined that he had wildly underestimated the distances involved, but elected to keep their options open by paying Columbus an annual allowance to retain first refusal on the scheme.
-The Catholic Monarchs Fernando II of Aragon and Isabella of Castile had united their lands in their marriage, and were just about to recapture Granada, completing their reconquest of Spain from the Moors when they sealed the deal with Columbus on the outskirts of the still besieged city.
-No doubt flush with their imminent success, the royal couple no doubt gambled that what they might lose paled into significance set against what they could win.
+The Catholic Monarchs Fernando II of Aragon and Isabella of Castile had united their lands in their marriage, and were just about to recapture Granada, completing their reconquest of Spain from the Moors (the Reconquista) when Columbus made his final pitch.
+Already past 40 years of age, his time was running out, and this time proved no different: the royal advisers again rejected the scheme as a vision, a fantasy.

 They [the Arawaks] willingly traded everything they owned … They were well-built with good bodies and handsome features… they do not bear arms and do not know them, for I showed them a sword, they took it by the edge and cut themselves out of ignorance.
 They have no iron.
 Their spears are made of cane… They would make fine servants… With fifty men we could subjugate them all and make them do whatever we want.